sheilaanguiano/notes/development-tools.md

 Docker Containers - Cons
 - May be no faster than a VM

-Docker runs containers on top of light weight virtualized environmets without fully virtualized in the home machine, because docuker doesn't virtulize entire OS, it can run much quicker and be far more affordable tan a traditional VM.
-To run virtual machones, the host OST runs software called a **hypervisor**.
-A hypervirsor manages the life cycle of VM's starting and stopping them as needed, managing theur resources and keeping the whole setup secure by isolating the VMs from the host OS and from each other.
-And entire guest operating system runs within each virtual machine and your apps dependencies as well as the app itself are run within the guest OS, contrast this with Docker, where containers are run by the Docker daemon software, docker containers omits most of the guest OS except for a few packages, meaning most of the container resources are devoted to your apps dependencies, it doesn't need a guest OS, it somply share the host resoruses like processors, memory and networking devices between each container
+Docker runs containers on top of light weight virtualized environmets without fully virtualized in the home machine, because docker doesn't virtulize entire OS, it can run much quicker and be far more affordable tan a traditional VM.
+To run virtual machines, the host OS runs software called a **hypervisor**.
+A hypervirsor manages the life cycle of VM's starting and stopping them as needed, managing their resources and keeping the whole setup secure by isolating the VMs from the host OS and from each other.
+And entire guest operating system runs within each virtual machine and your apps dependencies as well as the app itself are run within the guest OS, contrast this with Docker, where containers are run by the Docker daemon software, docker containers omits most of the guest OS except for a few packages, meaning most of the container resources are devoted to your apps dependencies, it doesn't need a guest OS, it simply share the host resourcces like processors, memory and networking devices between each container

 * OS - Operating System, think Windows, MacOS/OS X, Linux (Ubuntu, RedHat, etc.)
 * Emulation - When a system will replicate all the functionality of another system so that it’s transparent to the user what the underlying hardware is.